blaine-t/site/content/_index.md

 \
 Blog posts will most likely be centered around Computer Science and Finance.
 \
-I have interests in GNU/Linux, cybersecurity, networking, optimization, and financial independence.
+I have interests in GNU/Linux, cybersecurity, networking, optimization, and FIRE.